This

 Dunstable.

-make way for a road leading to Apple Cottages, I think in the eighties.
+to make way for a road leading to Apple Cottages, I think in the eighties.
 New

 double-glazed windows were put in during Reg’s ministry and also some essential